paroi-tech/direct-vuex/README.md

 ### Get the typed context of a Vuex Action, but in the root store

+The generated function `rootActionContext` converts the injected action `context` to the direct vuex one, at the root level (not in a module).

 ```ts
   actions: {
     async actionInTheRootStore(context: any, payload) {